Summer School: Global Health and Medical Studies

 Learning outcomes:

-• Design a simple functional MRI paradigm and acquire the fMRI images on a 3T scanner.
-Describe how the concept of a point spread function (PSF) and modulation transfer function (MTF) are applied in MRI.
+• Design a simple functional MRI paradigm (fMRI) and acquire fMRI images on a 3T scanner.
 Describe how spatial and temporal resolution interact in fMRI acquisitions.

-• Apply mathematical tools to analyse the fMRI images acquired on a 3T scanner.
+• Apply mathematical tools, such as Fourier transform, and available software to analyse the fMRI images acquired on a 3T scanner.

 Contact hours: 36 hours